google/weather-tools/xql/README.md

 # `xql` - Querying Xarray Datasets with SQL

-Running SQL like quieries on Xarray Datasets.
-(Only works on zarr datasets for now.)
+Running SQL like queries on Xarray Datasets.
+> Note: For now, we support only zarr datasets.

 # Supported Features

-* **Select Variables** - From a large dataset having hundreds of variables select only needed variables.
+* **`Select` Variables** - From a large dataset having hundreds of variables select only needed variables.
-* **Apply Where Clouse** - A general where condition like SQL.
+* **Apply `where` clause** - A general where condition like SQL.
 Applicable for queries which includes data for specific time range or only for specific regions.
-(Conditions on coordinates suppoted for now.)
+* > Note: For now, we support conditions on coordinates.
-* **Group By And Aggregate Functions** - Aggregate functions `AVG()`, `MIN()`, `MAX()` suppoted after applying groupby on any coordinate like time.
+* **`group by` and `aggregate` Functions** - Aggregate functions `AVG()`, `MIN()`, `MAX()` supported after applying `group-by` on any coordinate like time.

+# Quickstart

+## Prerequisites

+Get an access to the dataset you want to query.
+As an example we're using the analysis ready era5 public dataset. [full_37-1h-0p25deg-chunk-1.zarr-v3](https://pantheon.corp.google.com/storage/browser/gcp-public-data-arco-era5/ar/full_37-1h-0p25deg-chunk-1.zarr-v3?project=gcp-public-data-signals).

+For this gcloud must be configured in the environment.
+[Initializing the gcloud CLI](https://cloud.google.com/sdk/docs/initializing).

-# Usage
+## Usage

 Install required packages
 ```